Turn Your Body into a Fat Burning Machine...

 Turkey BLTA Roll-Ups; Date; Strawberries; Mango; Carrot Sticks; Cucumber Sticks

 Also, I really love these little divided Ziploc tupperware containers.
 They come in a 2-pack at the grocery store for under $4.
-I need to get more because I’d really like to prepare a few days worth of lunches at the same time (of course some stuff would have to wait until the day of to add to the lunch boxes).
+I need to get more because I’d really like to prepare a few days worth of lunches at the same time (of course some stuff would have to wait until the day of to add to the paleo lunch box).